lit/lit.dev/packages/lit-dev-content/site/docs/localization/overview.md

 msg(html`Hello <b>${this.name}</b>`, {desc: 'A friendly greeting'});
 ```

-But this message has a different id:
+But this message has a different ID:

 ```js
 msg(html`Hello <i>${name}</i>`);
 ```

-### Overriding ids
+### Overriding IDs

-Message ids can be overridden by specifying the `id` option to the `msg`
+Message IDs can be overridden by specifying the `id` option to the `msg`
 function.
 In some cases this may be necessary, such as when an identical string
 has multiple meanings, because each might be written differently in another
 language: